opalmedapps/opal-db-management/README.md

 This will result in a migration file containing `upgrade` and `downgrade` functions used respectively to apply or revert the migration.
 Make sure to check the contents of these functions to ensure nothing additional was added.
-Note that before QuestionnaireDB is added to Alembic, Alembic will try to add migration changes to create QuestionnaireDB.
+Note that before QuestionnaireDB is added to Alembic, Alembic will try to add migration changes to create a selection of QuestionnaireDB tables which are required in the OpalDB models file due to foreign key constraints between them.
 You'll need to remove these changes manually.
-The migration file will look something like this:
+The migration file will look something like this after you have cleaned it up:

 ```python
 from alembic import op